 Headhunters Fly Shop Autumn Hours

-Headhunters Fly Shop and Guide Service open daily 630am-8pm.
-Call us at 406-235-3447 for lodging questions, guide trip bookings, an up to the minute fishing report, shuttles, WiFi, cell service, the friendliest and funnest fly shop staff on earth, rental boats, an amazing amount of Missouri River specific fly patterns, free coffee and so much more here in Craig.
+Headhunters Fly Shop and Guide Service open daily 7am-5pm.
+Call us at 406-235-3447 for up to the minute fishing report, shuttles, WiFi, cell service, the friendliest and funnest fly shop staff on earth, rental boats, an amazing amount of Missouri River specific fly patterns, truly the finest, most, best selection and honest spey info from guys and gals who actually spey fish here, a lot, often…not the pretenders out there that carry the gear, but don’t know shit…in Trout Spey Fishing Gear and so much more here in Craig.

 Call 406-868-5473 and speak with our booking team if you need lodging and guide trips!

 We love September.
 It’s real, real, nice.
 Without the killer dry fly fishing.
 What til October for that!